0289 1641340

 Confidentiality

 All information relating to the complaint will be handled sensitively, in accordance with the General Data Protection Regulation (GDPR).
-Only people who need to know about the complaint will be informed thereof.
-Rosie’s Trust will only hold on to any personal data provided for as long as it needed to properly investigate and resolve the complaint.
+Only people who need to know about the complaint will be informed of it.
+Rosie’s Trust will only hold on to any personal data provided for as long as it is needed to properly investigate and resolve the complaint.

 Responsibility